MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/andreanne-allaire/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants and Interns
+  - Former Members (2024)
 ---

-Andréanne Allaire is a research assistant in the MEDomics UdeS laboratory since 2022 and is dedicated to the optimization of radiomic features in magnetic resonance imaging (MRI) to improve precision medicine.
+Andréanne Allaire was a research assistant in the MEDomics UdeS laboratory between 2022 and 2024.
+Andréanne was dedicated to the optimization of radiomic features in magnetic resonance imaging (MRI) to improve precision medicine.